 jMeter - Web Test Plan

-Rename Test Plan
+Rename the Test Plan

 Add Thread Group

-Right click on Sample Test (our Test Plan)> Add> Threads (Users)> Thread Group.
-Thread Group will get added under the Test Plan (Sample Test) node.
+Right-click on the Sample Test (our Test Plan) → Add → Threads (Users) → Thread Group.
+Thus, the Thread Group gets added under the Test Plan (Sample Test) node.

-Name: We will change the name to reflect the action what we want to achieve.
+Name − We will change the name to reflect the action what we want to achieve.
 We will name it as Visit TutorialsPoint Home Page

-Server Name or IP: Here we have to type the web server name.
+Server Name or IP − Here, we have to type the web server name.
 In our case it is www.tutorialspoint.com. (http:// part is not written this is only the name of the server or its IP)

-Protocol: We will keep this blank, which means we want HTTP as the protocol.
+Protocol − We will keep this blank, which means we want HTTP as the protocol.

-We will add a listener.
+We will now add a listener.
 Let us add View Results Tree Listener under the Thread Group (User) node.
-This will ensure that the results of the Sampler will be available to view in this Listener node element.
-Open the context menu and Right click on Thread Group(Users) choose Add > Listener > View Results Tree option to add the listener.
+It will ensure that the results of the Sampler will be available to view in this Listener node element.

 Run the Test Plan

-Details of the above result are:
+Details of the above result are −

 Green color against the name Visit TutorialsPoint Home Page indicates success.